rohangaur21/aws-csaa/README.md

 - EC2 Key Pairs are region specific

 ## EBS
-- Block based storage
-- You can install OS, Database on it, unlike S3
-- Placed in specific AZ.
-Automatically replicated within the AZ to protect from failure.
+Amazon EBS allows you to create storage volumes and attach them Amazon EC2 instances.
+Once attached, you can create a file system on top of theses volumes, run a database, or use them in any other way you would use a block device.
+EBS volumes are placed in a specific Availability Zone, where they are automatically replicated to protect you from the failure of a single component.

+TLDR; A disk in the cloud that you attach to your EC2 instances
-- *[Exam Tips]*  - EBS Volume Types
+###- EBS Volume Types
-SSD Drives
+**SSD Drives**
  - (root volume) General Purpose SSD – up to 10,000 IOPS.
 3 IOPS per GB.
 Balances price and performance.
 You can burst upto 3000 IOPS for 1GB
 - (root volume) Provisioned SSD – when you need more than 10,000 IOPS.
 Large RDBMS DBs and NoSQL DBs.
-Up to 20000 IOPS now Magnetic Drives
+Up to 20000 IOPS now **Magnetic Drives**
 - HDD, Throughput Optimized– ST1 – Required for data written in sequence.
 Big Data, DWH, Log processing.
 Cannot be used as boot volumes
 - HDD, Cold– SC1 – Data that isn’t frequently accessed.
 E.g. File Server.
 Cannot be used as boot volume
 - (root volume) HDD, Magnetic (Standard) – *Cheapest bootable EBS volume type*.
 Used for apps where data is less frequently accessed and low cost is important.